-The loan issuance may be effected by the Bank of Mauritius either -

-- (i) by itself, or

-- (ii) through its subsidiary, or

-- (iii) acting as agent of Government of Mauritius pursuant to section 57 of the Bank of Mauritius Act which provides that the Bank of Mauritius may undertake the issue and management of loans publicly issued in Mauritius by Government.
+Any loan raised by the issue of securities for investing in projects promoting the sustainable economic development of Mauritius including the blue and green economy may be effected by the BOM acting as agent of Government of Mauritius pursuant to section 57 of the Bank of Mauritius Act which provides that the BOM may undertake the issue and management of loans publicly issued in Mauritius by Government.
 Public loans issued in Mauritius must also comply with the Public Debt Management Act.